Annie St-Pierre

-Annie St-Pierre is a Canadian film director and producer from Saint-Pascal-de-Kamouraska, Quebec.
+Annie St-Pierre is a Canadian film director and producer from Saint-Pascal, Quebec.
 She is most noted for her documentary film All That We Make (Fermières), which was a Canadian Screen Award nominee for Best Feature Length Documentary at the 3rd Canadian Screen Awards in 2015, and her narrative short film Like the Ones I Used to Know (Les Grandes claques), which was named to the initial shortlist for the Academy Award for Best Live Action Short Film for the 94th Academy Awards.

+In 2024 she released the documentary film Your Higher Self (Le Plein potentiel).

 In addition to her own films, St-Pierre has been a producer on Denis Côté's films Wilcox and Social Hygiene (Hygiène social).

 She has also had occasional small acting roles, most notably in the films of Matthew Rankin.